Kentucky candidates trade barbs at Fancy Farm picnic, the state’s premier political event

 Beshear declared Saturday that he’s led Kentucky’s economy on a “historic winning streak” worthy of a second term, while Cameron slammed the incumbent on social issues and said he was out of touch with Kentucky values.

 Political speaking is as much a tradition at the picnic as the barbecue.
-The crowd is divided between Republicans and Democrats, and both sides tried to outdo the other with chants.
+The crowd was divided between Republicans and Democrats, and both sides tried to outdo the other with chants.
+Candidates up and down the statewide ballot got their turns at the podium, but the focus was on the rivals for governor.

 With a statewide television audience watching, Beshear and Cameron drew distinct contrasts in the high-stakes encounter with about three months to go before the election.
 They endured the summer heat and cascades of boos and taunts from partisans backing their rival — a rite of passage for statewide candidates in Kentucky.